 Secretary & Co-Founder

-Maja Loncar currently works as a Business Manager for a social start-up called Heartwood Educational Collaborative that is a Waldorf inspired public program for K to 5th grade students.
-In her prior position, Maja Loncar was employed as a Bay Area Wexner Alumni Coordinator at the Jewish Community Federation, where she spearheaded development of new programs and events that educate and connect top leaders in the Jewish community.
+Maja Loncar currently works in Administrative Services at the Public Works Department for Marin County.
+She previously worked as a Business Manager for a social start-up called Heartwood Educational Collaborative that is a Waldorf inspired public program for K to 5th grade students.
+In her prior position, Maja Loncar was also employed as a Bay Area Wexner Alumni Coordinator at the Jewish Community Federation, where she spearheaded development of new programs and events that educate and connect top leaders in the Jewish community.

 While attending graduate school at George Mason University in the Washington DC metro area, Maja interned at the United Nations Association (UNA-USA).
 Shortly after completing her master’s degree in International Commerce and Policy, Maja worked for the International Organization for Migration (IOM).
 There she partnered with almost a dozen professionals, and helped to restructure this complex organization, from reactive and perpetual catch-up mode – into a streamlined cohesive global entity that delivered results for refugees and war victims around the world.
 Maja was instrumental in creating complex filing system and administrative guidelines from scratch for the German Forced Labor Compensation Program.
 This program provided compensation for more than 20,000 World War II victims that included former slave and forced laborers.
 Maja ensured that the private information disclosed was handled with the utmost discretion and professionalism.